PalisadeResearch/ai-vs-humans-ctf-report/paper-typst/main.typ

 = Conclusion

-We want to have real time or better avaerness of AI cyber capabilities
+We want to have real time or better awareness of AI cyber capabilities
 // hard to trust a specific small team, as it is unreliable.
 1. Policy-relevant grounding
 2. Cost-efficiency + robustness